zalando/postgres-operator/docs/developer.md

 It's possible to attach a debugger to troubleshoot postgres-operator inside a docker container.
 It's possible with [gdb](https://www.gnu.org/software/gdb/) and [delve](https://github.com/derekparker/delve).
-Since the latter one is a specialized debugger for golang, we will use it as an example.
-To use it you
+Since the latter one is a specialized debugger for Go, we will use it as an example.
+To use it you need:
-need:

 * Install delve locally